oracle/truffleruby/doc/user/compatibility.md

 #### Polyglot standard IO streams

-If you use standard IO streams provided by the Polyglot engine, via the unsupported `-Xpolyglot.stdio` option, reads and writes to file descriptors 1, 2 and 3 will be redirected to these streams.
+If you use standard IO streams provided by the Polyglot engine, via the experimental `-Xpolyglot.stdio` option, reads and writes to file descriptors 1, 2 and 3 will be redirected to these streams.
 That means that other IO operations on these file descriptors, such as `isatty` may not be relevant for where these streams actually end up, and operations like `dup` may lose the